omar123487/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-3-twofiles - a script that displays the content of two files.

-4-4-lastlines- a script that prints the last ten lines of /etc/passwd.
+4-4-lastlines - a script that prints the last ten lines of /etc/passwd.

+5-5-firstlines - a script that prints the first ten lines.